lethe-cfd/rheocal/README.md

 The module ```scipy.optimze``` was also briefly tested.
 The functions ```scipy.optimze.minimize``` (minimize the least square sum), ```scipy.optimze.least_squares``` and ```scipy.optimze.fsolve``` (solve the nonlinear system) were tested, but the resulting solver was not enough performant.

 #### 2. Detailed performance report
 The performance report is very brief in the current version.
+However, the R squared coefficient is a poor method of evaluating the regression quality.
+Hence the need for more statistical evaluations of the regression.
+For example, the report could include the p values.

 #### 3. Flexible inputs
 The current interface does not allow the user to make many changes in the inputs.
 Here are some downsides that would be good to fix: